tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/search-documents.md

 **API Version: 2021-04-30-Preview**

 > [!Important]
 > Preview features for this API include a **semantic** query type and responses, a **speller** parameter that provides spell correction, and a **featuresMode** parameter that can report on per-field term frequency, per-field similarity score, and per-field number of unique matches.
 A new **queryLanguage** parameter is required for both semantic queries and **speller**.
 All of these preview features are also supported in 2020-06-30-Preview.
+The 2021-04-30-Preview adds a **semanticConfiguration** parameter which is now required for semantic queries as well as a **captions** parameter.

 A query request targets the documents collection of a single index on a search service.
 It includes parameters that define the match criteria, and parameters that shape the response.